rajguru7/notes/docs/productivity/python-environment.md

 Steps taken:
 1. pyenv installed directly from source (no need of system python)
 2. Use pyenv to install different versions of python
-3. python 3.12.0 installation from pyenv has virtualenv isntalled as well
-4. Use `pyenv virtualenv` to set up virtual environment in python project workspace.
+3. Use `pyenv virtualenv` to set up virtual environment in python project workspace.
 It is a wrapper around `virtualenv` to allow pyenv to handle the virtual environments.
-5. Use `pip-tools` to keep track of packages required for dev, execution etc. (Its required because pip freeze lists all packages required, even packages that are dependencies of the dependencies of the project)
+4. Use `pip-tools` to keep track of packages required for dev, execution etc. (Its required because pip freeze lists all packages required, even packages that are dependencies of the dependencies of the project)
+5. Use `pipx` to install globally available cli tools. eg: tldr

+## global cli tools

+1. Keep only one global python (current: 3.12.0).
+2. Use it to install and manage `pipx`
+3. Use `pipx` to install global cli tools
+4. `pipx` installs cli tools in their own virtual envs in `~/.local/pipx/` and puts symlink in `~/.local/bin`[[5]][ext5]
+5. This allows global cli tools to be used even in pyenv virtual environments (notes, mkdocs-puml-mod etc)
+6. If uninstalling `pipx` also remove its directory `~/.local/pipx`

 ## dependency manager